PawelGolik/FirstSFMLGame/README.md

 # Tic-Tac-Toe

 Simple tic-tac-toe game made in c++ with use of sfml library.
-### New Features!

-Implementing AI base on fuzzy logic.
+Ai was created basing on a MinMax Alghoritm + simple heuristic function was used.

 ### Installation